franciscosuca/onlineCv/project-plan.md

 -- IMPORTANT: Perhaps this could be its own project!
 To give it an input and create a graph based on the year of experience in different positions for different technologies

 # vX.1.1
+# vX.1.1

+- Automate the way to generate the data from your CV
 - Version of the skill page with icons and images
 ?-- Download the icons from the different technologies ?--- Generate the logos for the platforms & other technologies(i.e.,